sardana-org/sardana/doc/source/sep/SEP2.md

 ## Single count (MeasurementGroup Taurus extension) read

-* If channel does not read the value but reads the value reference the `count` method return `None` for this channel.
+* If channel does not read the value but reads the value reference the `count` method return the value reference instead of the value for this channel.
 When channel reads the value then it returns value for this channel as it is now.
+The fact of returning the value reference is considered as experimental API.
+In the future it may change to also return the value if we achieve to extract it from the URI.

 ## How to determine if channel/controller has referencing capability